DNA Study 'fills Gaps' in Indigenous Americans' Ancestry | 🔬 LatestLY

-A genetics study traced prehistoric human migration from Asia to North and South America.
-The findings are helping underrepresented Indigenous groups understand their ancestral origins.The first people to colonize the Americas migrated from modern-day Russia about 20,000-30,000 years ago, a new study has found.
+A new genetic study has traced prehistoric human migration from Asia to North and South America.
+The findings are helping underrepresented Indigenous groups understand their ancestral origins.The first people to colonize the Americas migrated from modern-day Russia about 20,000 to 30,000 years ago, a new study has found.

 Published on May 15 in the journal Science, the study suggests the languages and traditions of Indigenous groups living in the Americas today can be traced back to these early settlers.
 Traces of their cultures exist in the genes of modern Indigenous groups.

-"[It fills] key gaps in our understanding of how the diverse populations of present-day South America came to be," said Elena Gusareva, the study's lead author, who is based at Nanyang Technological University, Singapore.
+"[It fills] key gaps in our understanding of how the diverse populations of present-day South America came to be," said Elena Gusareva, the study's lead author, who is based at Nanyang Technological University in Singapore.

-Gusareva said the participants in the study had been "deeply motivated" to uncover their people's history.
-This showed the importance of ancestral knowledge for people's identities, Gusareva said.
+Gusareva said the participants in the study had been "deeply motivated" to uncover their people's history, showing the importance of ancestral knowledge for people's identities.

 Eurasian roots of Indigenous Americans

-Gusareva and colleagues sequenced the genomes of 1,537 individuals from 139 ethnic groups in northern Eurasia and the Americas.
+Gusareva and other researchers sequenced the genomes of 1,537 individuals from 139 ethnic groups in northern Eurasia and the Americas.

-They compared these with millions of tiny variations in modern-day Indigenous people's genes to ancient DNA from the first peoples to arrive in the Americas.
-They said this created a genomic dataset from people previously underrepresented in ancestral science.
+They compared the millions of tiny variations in the genes of modern-day Indigenous people to ancient DNA from the first peoples to arrive in the Americas, creating a genomic dataset from people previously underrepresented in ancestral science.

 "Our genetic analysis of Indigenous groups is crucial because their genomes carry unique insights into the earliest human history in the region," said Gusareva's colleague, Hie Lim Kim, a geneticist at Nanyang Technological University.

-Their analysis appears to corroborate existing archeological evidence, showing the first peoples in the Americas diverged from North Eurasians between 19,300 and 26,800 years ago.
+Their analysis appears to corroborate existing archaeological evidence, showing the first peoples in the Americas diverged from North Eurasians between 19,300 and 26,800 years ago.

-The dates are "consistent with a large body of archeological evidence," said Francisco Javier Aceituno, an archeologist at the University of Antioquia, Colombia, who was not involved in the new study.
+The dates are "consistent with a large body of archaeological evidence," said Francisco Javier Aceituno, an archaeologist at the University of Antioquia, Colombia, who was not involved in the new study.

-By comparing genetic datasets, the researchers said they had been able to find the closest living relatives of Indigenous North Americans are west Beringian groups, such as the Inuit, Koryaks, and Luoravetlans.
-Beringia was an ice bridge between modern-day Russia and North America the last ice age.
+By comparing genetic datasets, the researchers said they had been able to find the closest living relatives of Indigenous North Americans are west Beringian groups, such as the Inuit, Koryaks and Luoravetlans.
+Beringia was an ice bridge between modern-day Russia and North America during the last ice age.

 Gusareva and Kim's study found that after the early settlers had arrived in South America and then split into four distinct groups — Amazonian, Andean, Chaco Amerindian and Patagonian — they each became isolated in different environments.